costaseco/iadi2022/project/README.md

 The actors in this system are the following: Client, Driver, Hub worker, and Manager.

 Each package has a history of states in the system, which is a ordered and timed list of states.
 The states are the following:
-Awaiting entry, in storage (with relation to a hub), in transit (with relation to a driver), delivered, returned to the source, lost or damaged.
+Awaiting entry (**NEW**: it is nowhere in the network yet), in storage (with relation to a hub), in transit (with relation to a driver), delivered, returned to the source, lost or damaged.

 Every time a package changes state, a new entry is added to the history of states, and messages are exchanged between the different roles in its process.
 Further messages can be exchanged between clients and the other users in the system.
 A client can ask questions about the status of a package, and a staff member (driver, hub worker, and manager) can respond to the client.